UW Athletics’ coronavirus testing reveals zero new positive cases as athletes continue to return to campus

 As for UW’s care and quarantine protocols, the athletic department has stated that it will first provide the student who tested positive with appropriate health care.
 They’ll be required to self-quarantine “for a length of time that our team physicians determine is appropriate to ensure that they’re not spreading viral illness amongst the rest of our athletes and staff,” according Rob Scheidegger, UW’s associate athletic director for health and wellness and head of the department’s COVID-19 operations committee.
 UW will perform contact tracing and isolate “high contact” individuals as well.

-UW’s football program — which began voluntary workouts the week of June 15 — is currently scheduled to commence mandatory team activities on July 13.
+UW’s football program — which began voluntary workouts the week of June 15 — is scheduled to commence mandatory team activities on July 13.